-Given the current COVID-19 situation in Singapore, the AGM held in June 2020 was convened by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trust, Unit Trusts, and Debenture Holders) Order 2020.
-Alternative arrangements were put in place to allow shareholders and investors to attend the AGM via different electronic means, submit questions to the Chairman prior to the AGM, view the responses to these questions, and vote by proxy.
-The CEO presented the Company's performance and strategies to the shareholders in a live webcast.
-All Board members and the Management attended the meeting either physically or via live webcast.
-The external auditor attended the AGM by live webcast.
-The minutes of the 2020 AGM were approved by the Board and subsequently published on our corporate website.
+Given the prevailing COVID-19 restrictions in Singapore, the AGMs held in June 2020, April 2021 and April 2022 were convened by electronic means according to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trust, Unit Trusts, and Debenture Holders) Order 2020.
+Alternative arrangements were put in place to allow shareholders and investors to attend the AGMs via electronic means.

+During the AGMs, the CEO presented the Company's performance and strategies to the shareholders in a live webcast.
+All the Board members and Management attended the meeting either physically or virtually.
+The external auditor attended the AGMs online.
+The minutes of the AGMs were approved by the Board and subsequently published on the Company website.